How to Restore Repair Car Wheels

 Need to restore your Car wheels?
 Learn how to restore your wheels by following the procedures below.

-We will show you how to make old wheels look like new ones.
-Painting the rims with the right paint is one way to restore alloy wheels, aluminum, and hub cups.
+We will show you how to make old wheels look like new.
+Painting the rims with the right paint is one way to restore alloy wheels, aluminum wheels, and hubcaps.
 The first step is to clean your wheels, but that’s not enough.
 You must remove rim scratches using 200, 300, and 400 sandpaper.
-Lastly, you will paint the car wheels and apply clear.
-Use paint designed specifically for rims for long-lasting results and the best look.
+Lastly, you will paint the car wheels and apply a clear coat.
+Use paint specifically designed for rims for long-lasting results and the best look.

 If you are looking for an OEM factory look, use three Silver Wheel Paint.
-If you want to change the look of your car, go with Black Wheel Spray Paint, or Graphite Wheel Paint is another option.
+If you want to change the look of your car, consider Black Wheel Spray Paint or Graphite Wheel Paint as alternatives.
 If you plan on removing the paint in the future, your best choice would be to use Plasti Dip Rim paint.

 Before you begin